 This fuel type consists of stands that are generally moderately stocked and dominated by deciduous trees.
 Within the AOI, there is little area classified as this fuel type.
 These stands occur primarily in areas that have historically been disturbed.
-They can include a small amount of conifer trees, usually in patches or as single trees.
+They can include a small number of conifer trees, usually in patches or as single trees.
 Dead and down round wood fuels are a minor component of this fuel complex.
 During the summer months, the principal fire-carrying surface fuel consists chiefly of deciduous leaf litter and cured herbaceous material.
 Areas dominated by shrubs are also included in this type.
 These are dense plant communities with few trees and a variety of shrub species.
-These deciduous stand and shrub communities will all have a relatively low fire behavior potential.
+These deciduous stand and shrub communities will all have a relatively low fire behaviour potential.

-Photo 17.
-Example of a stand classified as D-1/2 fuel type
+Photo 14.
+Example of a stand classified as D-1/2 fuel type (Example from outside the RDN)

-Fuel type O-1a/b- Grass
+Fuel type O1 a/b- Grass